Reference 02 — Graph model

 • A write whose path argument is the equivalent string "sensor/temp" is canonicalized into the same PATH TLV bytes once (by the slow-path string entry, if the implementation provides one) and then dispatched against the same key.

 Implication.
 Two paths that name the same vertex MUST canonicalize to byte-identical PATH TLV payload bytes.
-The canonicalization rules in 03-addressing.md §path canonicalization are the spec for this; conformance test vectors at tests/conformance/vectors/v1/path_canonical/ check byte equality.
+The canonicalization rules in 03-addressing.md §path canonicalization are the spec for this; conformance vectors under tests/conformance/vectors/v1/path/ pin the encoded bytes.

 flowchart LR